SKYSURF: Constraints on Zodiacal Light and Extragalactic Background Light through Panchromatic HST All-Sky Surface-Brightness Measurements: I. Survey Overview and Methods: SKYSURF Goals in the Context of Astronomical Foregrounds and Backgrounds

 This {\it integral} over the discrete galaxy counts converging down to the detection limit is referred to as the ``iEBL'', and the {\it extrapolated} converging integral of the discrete galaxy counts beyond the detection limit as the ``eEBL'' (Fig.~\ref{fig:fig2}bd).
 The {\it discrete} EBL is defined as the sum of the iEBL and eEBL, which is indicated by the red-filled circles in Fig.~\ref{fig:fig1}.
 The {\it discrete} EBL is distinct from the {\it diffuse} EBL which is defined in \S\ \ref{sec24}.

 \citet{Driver2016b} and \citet{Koushan2021} used Monte Carlo spline fits to extrapolate the observed discrete galaxy counts to beyond the detection limits of the deepest available images, which provided a range in allowed extrapolated slopes and corresponding uncertainties in the resulting eEBL.
 These simulations are consistent with the range in faint-end power-law slopes of the galaxy luminosity function over the relevant redshift range \citep[\eg][]{Ilbert2005, Hathi2010, Windhorst2021}, and result in eEBL integrals that, in general, converge very quickly for AB\cge 26 mag (Fig.~\ref{fig:fig2}b).
 The integrated discrete iEBL as extrapolated with the eEBL in Fig.~\ref{fig:fig2}d is thus an estimate of the {\it discrete} EBL that comes from galaxies.
 In \S\ \ref{sec47}, we will correct the discrete eEBL for the fraction of fainter objects {\it known} to exist in deeper HST images that are missing due to SB-incompleteness effects in the shallower SKYSURF images.
-Fig.~\ref{fig:fig1} also shows the 3-component EBL model prediction of \citet{Andrews2018} that links spheroid formation dominating at high-redshift to later disk formation and (unobscured) AGN, as well as reprocessing
+Fig.~\ref{fig:fig1} also shows the 3-component EBL model prediction of \citet{Andrews2018} that links spheroid formation dominating at high-redshift to later disk formation and (unobscured) AGN, as well as reprocessing of UV photons by dust.
+The model predictions of \citet[\eg][]{Cowley2018} match these iEBL+eEBL measurements.